How to prevent buy now, pay later (BNPL) fraud

 How does BNPL fraud work?

-BNPL fraud takes a number of forms, depending on who is perpetrating the crime and who their intended victim is.
-It could involve a fraudster pretending to be a legitimate customer in order to gain access to their account, or it could be as simple as non-repayment.
+BNPL fraud takes numerous forms, depending on who is perpetrating the crime and who the intended victim is.
+It could involve a fraudster pretending to be a legitimate customer to gain access to their account, or it could be as simple as non-repayment.

 The main aspects of BNPL that make it vulnerable to fraud are: